 2. There will be two score keepers required at all THE events.

 3. All registration and shooting information on each scorecard must be filled out legibly or the shooter FORFITS ALL RIGHTS TO AWARDS.
 This includes classes, dates, contact info, etc. Any space on the scorecard that does not pertain to the shooter should have "N/A" written in the blank.
-New check box saying you approved all the infomation on your card must be checked before turn in. or your score card dose not count.

 4. Shots must be scored by scorekeepers before arrows are pulled.
 1st offense puller of the arrow or arrows will receive a zero and warning and the group will make a majority ruling as to where the arrow or arrows were in the target.
 2nd offense puller of the arrow or arrows will receive a -5.
 3rd offense and the shooter will be disqualified.

 5. Score keeper should start keeping score for each round on the corresponding number as to where the group begins shooting.
 This is so that in the event of a tie and/or one shooter questioning the score of another, we can be the utmost fair.

 6. To score, arrows must be stuck in the target.
 (Clarification point: Arrows must be judged while in target, not after being pulled.
 If you are unsure enough to need to pull the arrow to see if it is in or out of a line then it MUST be called in.)

 a.
 If while the group is attempting to make a line call the shooter in question pulls his or her arrow, they will receive the lower score in question.

 b.
 If while the group is attempting to make a line call another shooter pulls the arrow in question the shooter receives the higher score in question.

 7. If two or more parts of a broken arrow are stuck in the target, the shooter only receives a score if the actual target point is present and stuck in the target.
 If no target point is present then no score is given.